 How do you decorate a room with a mirror?

-To use a mirror decoratively, treat it like you would a piece of art, choosing a position for it that really shows it off to best effect.
+To decorate a room with a mirror, you should treat it like you would a piece of art, choosing a position for it that really shows it off to best effect.
 Unlike a picture, though, a mirror's reflection needs to be carefully considered – that reflection will, in effect become a piece of art in itself.
 So, if you can position your mirror to reflect a beautiful view, fabulous architecture or a wonderful light fitting, you have got it just right.

 Are mirrors on walls outdated?